odrodrig/assetTracking/readme.md

 node invoke.js queryAll
 ```

-Take a look at the contents of the world state in the logspout container.
+Take a look at the contents of the world state in the terminal window.
 As mentioned before, this view gives us absolutely everything in the ledger.
 But what if we only want to see the car assets?

 9. To see only the car assets we will be calling the queryByField transaction.
 Take a look at the evaluateTransaction line in invoke.js for queryByField.
 The first argument that we pass in to the transaction is the field that we want to filter on and the second argument is the specific value that we are looking for.